 Use of RRT is collected on the FU eCRF.
 Use of RRT is also identified within the linked hospitalisation data from relevant OPCS-4 codes (Appendix 2).
-Use of RRT in the ICNARC/CCDS is identified from the recording of Renal Support days where the both the date of admission to and discharge from critical care fall between randomisation and 28 days.
-The SICSAG daily record indicates RRT if Renal Support is recorded on any day between randomisation and 28 days.
+Use of RRT in the ICNARC, SICSAG and CHESS datasets is handed in the same way as ARS (see section 6.4.2).
 Further information on renal outcomes may become available from the UK Renal Registry data.